 \subsection{NGC 7793}

-We take rotation curves published by a) \citet{bib:carignanpuche}, b) \citet{bib:blok} and c) three rotation curves published by \citet{bib:dicaire}.
-The latter three curves were merged such to obtain a single rotation curve.
+We take (i) the rotation curve published by \citet{bib:carignanpuche}, (ii) that by \citet{bib:blok} and (iii) three rotation curves published by \citet{bib:dicaire}.
+The latter three curves were merged so as to obtain a single rotation curve.
 In effect we have three distinct rotation curves for the same galaxy.
-As seen in figure \ref{fig:7793} the curves are similar which shows rotation measurements for this galaxy are trustworthy.
+As seen in Fig. \ref{fig:7793} the curves are similar, which shows that the rotation measurements for this galaxy are trustworthy.
 The corresponding masses are also close to each other, $1-1.02 \times10^{10}\msun$.
-Surface mass density from the global disk model smoothly converges to that of gas at the outskirts of the galaxy for all three cases.
-We obtain also low values for $M/L$ ratios ($2.93-3$ in B-band).
-We stress that the attempt of {\citet{bib:blok}} to account for the rotation with spherical CDM halo, gives very poor results.
-By giving up the halo, we obtain surface mass density in agreement with the amount of gas, and low $M/L$ ratios.
-Therefore, we think it is reasonable to assume that the galaxy does not have any dark matter halo.
+The surface mass density from the global disc model smoothly converges to that of gas at the outskirts of the galaxy for all three cases.
+We also obtain low values for mass-to-light ratios ($2.93-3$ in the B-band).
+We stress that the attempt of {\citet{bib:blok}} to account for the rotation with a spherical cold dark matter halo gives very poor results.
+By giving up the halo, we obtain a surface mass density in agreement with the amount of gas, and low mass-to-light ratios.
+Therefore, we think it is reasonable to assume that the galaxy does not have a dark matter halo.